 His accomplishments and honors certainly propelled him into the Patriots Hall of Fame, but are also worthy of Pro Football Hall of Fame consideration.

 Cappelletti was an original Boston Patriot in 1960 and played through the upstart American Football League’s entire existence leading into the AFL merger with the National Football League in 1970.
 He is the AFL’s all-time leading scorer and third on the Patriots scoring list with 1,130 points.
 He is a member of the AFL All-Time Team after leading the league in scoring five teams, including a record 155-point season in 1964, one after which he became the first Patriots player to be honored with a league Most Valuable Player award.
-That 155-point season remains third in Patriots history behind the 158 and 156 scored by current kicker Stephen Gostkowski in 2013 and 2014, respectively.
-He also was a five-time AFL All Star.
+That 155-point season remains fourth in Patriots history behind a 158 and two 156 point seasons by current kicker Stephen Gostkowski in 2013, 2014 and 2017.
+He was a five-time AFL All Star.

 But none of that came easy.

 After stints playing in Canada and his service to the United States Army, Cappelletti found himself home in Minnesota in 1959 without a job playing football.
 He had been an All-Big 10 second team selection at the University of Minnesota, but wasn’t drafted by an NFL team in 1955.
 So he toiled north of the border before heading back to his home state with no football left to play.